althonos/pyrodigal/paper/paper.md

 genomic data expand considerably over the last twenty years.
 One of the key step for analysing this data is the prediction of protein-coding regions in the genomic sequences, known as Open Reading Frames (ORFs), which span between a start and a stop codon.
 A recent comparison of several ORF prediction methods [@AssessORF:2019] has shown that Prodigal [@Prodigal:2010], a prokaryotic gene finder using dynamic programming, is one of the highest performing *ab initio* ORF finder.
+Pyrodigal is a Python package that provides bindings and an interface to Prodigal to make it easier to use in Python applications.

 # Statement of need